jameslamb/conference-notes/ODSC/odsc-west-2015.md

 	- preprocesses the data
 	- build features
 - almost always better to build features:
-	- ratios are hard for comptuers to solve
+	- ratios are hard for computers to solve
 - "build features to collapse information into one record"
 - problem: too many high cardinality categorical variables
 	- ignore them or bin them manually